AY2223S1-CS2103T-W13-2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case 6: Delete a person**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. LongTimeNoSee shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. LongTimeNoSee deletes the person

     Use case ends.